rabbitmq/erlang-rpm/versions/README.md

 This directory primarily exists for archiving purposes.

-See `*.patch` files in the repository root and use Git history to view patch changes over time.
+See the `*.patch` files in the repository root and use Git log to inspect file changes over time.

 ## Where to Get Binary Builds